Thyroid Problems In Teens: Types, Signs, Causes & Treatment

 Diagnosis Of Thyroid Problems

-Your child’s doctor would do a physical examination of the neck and question your child’s medical history.
-Blood tests may be done to estimate the levels of
+Your child’s doctor would do a physical examination of the neck and enquire about your child’s medical history.
+Blood tests may also be done to estimate the levels of thyroid hormones (12):

-Sometimes, a US scan or an X-ray of the neck could also be done to understand the cause.
+Sometimes, a US scan or an X-ray of the neck could be done to understand the cause, and thyroid antibody tests may be ordered to identify autoimmune disorders such as Hashimoto’s or Grave’s disease.

 Early diagnosis is essential to start treatment and avoid any complications.